jakub-swiniarski/dwm/README.md

 ## Changes:
 - changed colors,
-- added volume control for PulseAudio,
+- added volume control for PipeWire (WirePlumber),
 - removed functions and keybinding that I don't use,
 - removed all layouts except tile.